 Florida is a no-fault auto insurance jurisdiction.
 This means that when an accident occurs, victims must file a claim under their own insurance policy for medical benefits coverage.
 This coverage is typically minimal, limited to $10,000, and does not cover long-term injuries.
 Recuperating damages for long-term personal injuries is a complicated process.
 The no-fault system is intended to keep cases outside the state’s courts and within the insurance system.

-When injuries are significant, victims can seek legal damages from the driver whose negligence caused the wreck.
+When injuries are significant, victims can seek legal damages from the driver whose negligence caused the wreck, strengthening their personal injury claim.
 If the accident was caused by dangerous road conditions like potholes, however, who is responsible?
+Car accident lawyers play a crucial role in these cases, offering expertise and support to secure the best possible outcomes for their clients.

 Car Accidents in Florida Involving Defective Roads